Luis Aguayo Muriel

 Aguayo remained in Philadelphia in 1982, but spent most of 1983 in Triple A Portland.
 He returned to the big leagues to stay in 1984.
 In 1987, Aguayo raised some eyebrows by popping 12 homers in 209 at bats.
 This was held out by some as evidence of that season's "rabbit ball," but Aguayo (who was reputedly a dead fastball hitter) did have some pop in his bat.

 On July 15, 1988, Aguayo was traded to the New York Yankees for Amalio Carreno.
 He signed with the Cleveland Indians in 1989 and finished up his major league career riding their bench.
 Aguayo played briefly for Triple A Edmonton in 1990 and Triple A Pawtucket in 1991.

-After retiring, Aguayo coached at Triple A Pawtucket from 1993 to 1995, and managed the Rookie Gulf Coast League Red Sox from 1997 to 1998, Class A Lowell in 1999, Pioneer League Billings in 2004, and Gulf Coast League Reds in 2005-2006.
+After retiring, Aguayo coached at Triple A Pawtucket from 1993 to 1995, and managed the Rookie GCL Red Sox from 1997 to 1998, the Class A Lowell Spinners in 1999, the Pioneer League Billings Mustangs in 2004, and GCL Reds in 2005-2006.
 On June 17, 2008 he was named first base coach of the New York Mets to replace the fired Tom Nieto, but was reassigned at season's end.